GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/README.md

 ## Results

-The table below contains benchmarking times writing checkpoints to GCS, the average save time is taken over 10 steps.
+The table below contains benchmarking times writing checkpoints to GCS, the average save time is taken over 10 called to save_checkpoint.

 Dataflux's implementation of CheckpointIO for PyTorch Lightning is undergoing active development.
 The numbers below will be continuously updated to reflect the current state and performance of Dataflux's PyTorch Lightning checkpoint utility.
 These values are compared to `Default`, which refers to fsspec.